vermatanu/vermatanu/README.md

 <img src="tanu1.gif" height="500px" width="500px">

 # Hi there 👋🏻
 My name is Tanu Verma.
-I'm a sophomore in Comuter science with specialization in CyberSecurity.
+I'm a sophomore in Computer science with specialization in CyberSecurity.
 You can find me on [<img src="linkedin-icon-2.svg" height=20px width=20px>][2] .

 ## ⚙ Tools and Technologies